AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 annotat_tumor_cells_output
 └── sample_id
     ├── <library_id>_marker-gene-report.html
-    └── <library_id>_tumor_normal_classifications.tsv
+    └── <library_id>_tumor-normal-classifications.tsv
 ```

 - `<library_id>_marker-gene-report.html`: A rendered report summarizing use of marker genes to classify tumor cells.
-- `<library_id>_tumor_normal_classifications.tsv`: A TSV file containing all barcodes for that library and the final annotation obtained from marker gene classification as either `Tumor` or `Normal`.
+- `<library_id>_tumor-normal-classifications.tsv`: A TSV file containing all barcodes for that library and the final annotation obtained from marker gene classification as either `Tumor` or `Normal`.

 ### Reference files

-Additionally, for each library a reference TSV will be generated containing a table of cell types from `SingleR` and `CellAssign` that are expected to line up with tumor and normal cells.
+Additionally, a reference TSV will be generated for each library containing a table of cell types from `SingleR` and `CellAssign`.
+This file contains any cell barcodes expected to line up with tumor or normal cell types specified with the `normal_celltypes` and `tumor_celltypes` arguments when running `annotate-tumor-cells-workflow.sh`.
 This table will be saved in `references/cell_lists/<sample_id>/<library_id>_reference-cells.tsv` and contains the following columns:

 |  |   |